IliasHad/habitscript_vscode/README.md

-# Codabit Vs Code Extension
+# HabitScript Vs Code Extension

 Track Your Time Spent On Coding and Make Coding a Habit